Test your broadband speed

 76mbps - Best for multi-user downloading and streaming

-- ideal for speed freak families with many devices
+- ideal for families with many devices who want the fastest possible speed

 - best for multiple devices online